 We seek to build physical spaces that foreground the well-being of communities through creative knowledge systems.

-Creative knowledge making in real contexts is at the center of our consultation and perspective.
-We aim to build space through alternative approaches for architecture.
-We embrace the blend of art and design to find new structures and objects and are humbled by the challenges of crises our evolving world presents to us.
-We approach such challenges with confidence, because ours is a collaboration of experienced and deeply committed artists, designers, and architects.
+Knowledge-intensive and collaborative (site) study in real contexts is at the center of our consultation and perspective.
+We aim to rethink built space through alternative approaches for architecture.
+For this reason, we embrace the blend of art and design to find new restorative structures and regenerative objects to tackle the challenges of crises our evolving world presents to us.

-We rely on a three prong approach to consult on developing a new urban landscape.
+We rely on various working methodologies to develop projects, for example we have a three prong approach to consult on developing projects for new urban landscapes.

-1. Community Oriented Design is fundamental for our consulting and artistic work; we practice it in order to favorably impact the quality of life of the target communities we seek to engage.
+One, we emphasize how Community oriented design is fundamental for our consulting and artistic work; we practice this type of design in order to favorably impact the quality of life of the target communities we seek to engage.